Financial Aid

 How Much Will You Owe in Student Loans After College?

 The amount you owe after college is entirely up to you.
 For some students, it becomes tempting to utilize student loans to pay for more than the college essentials.
-They use student loan dollars to pay for spring break trips, summer expenses if they’re interning away from home, and more.
+They use student loan dollars for spring break trips, summer expenses if they're interning away from home, and more.
 After you have graduated, there will be a six-month grace period in which you do not have to begin repayment of your student loans.
-If you do have a job, and are able to make payments, it’s wise to start making payments as soon as possible.
-Making payments sooner, if you’re able, will help you pay off the loan sooner.
+If you have a job and can make payments, it's wise to start making payments as soon as possible.
+Making payments sooner, if you're able, will help you pay off the loan sooner.

 Many families cringe at the thought of taking out loans to pay for college.
 While it's necessary in many cases, there are things you can do to minimize the amount you have to take out.
 It requires you to get creative with how you're paying for college and pull from multiple sources.

 Many students make the mistake of limiting their scholarship search to the junior and senior years of high school when there are thousands of college scholarship opportunities.
-Be sure that your Fastweb profile is updated and you’re checking your matches frequently.
+Be sure that your Fastweb profile is updated, and that you're checking your matches frequently.
 Commit to applying to multiple scholarships each month.
 Part-time jobs and internships are also a great way to pay for college.
-Paychecks can be used to cover college costs, like textbooks, tech needs, or late night food delivery.
+Paychecks can cover college costs, like textbooks, tech needs, or late-night food delivery.
 Some employers also offer tuition assistance to part-time employees, which can help cover tuition.

 Choose an Affordable College